Department of therapy, infectious disease and dermatology of postgraduate education

 An assessment scale for each skill was developed.
 At each station, scores were set for a certain number of criteria from 3 to 0.
 The maximum number of points was 48.

 Examiners and medical interns noted the high quality of the pilot project preparation, the considerable practical orientation of the tasks, and the need for a broad introduction of exams in the proposed form.

-The Department of Therapy, Infectious Diseases and Dermatovenerology of Postgraduate Education has five clinical bases, the “Olymed” Gastroenterology Center and the Clinic of Immunology and Allergy “Forpost”, where modern educational, diagnostic and therapeutic work is carried out.
+The Department of Therapy, Infectious Diseases and Dermatovenerology of Postgraduate Education have six clinical bases plus the “Olymed” Gastroenterology Center, the “FxMed” Family and Functional Medicine Clinic and the “Super Likar” Medical Center, where modern educational, diagnostic and therapeutic work is carried out.

-The medical interns of the department have a unique opportunity to see all the modern possibilities of laboratory and instrumental diagnostics of gastroenterological, cardiological, rheumatological, nephrological, hematological, endocrinological and infectious diseases.
-Particular attention is paid to practical work at clinical bases, due to which the internship becomes for the future qualified specialist not just another stage of confirmation of a diploma, but a real practical activity based on the principles of evidence, gradualness, validity of decision making and rotation of interns among the Department’s clinical bases.
+The medical interns of the Department have a unique opportunity to see all the modern possibilities of laboratory and instrumental diagnostics of gastroenterological, cardiological, rheumatological, nephrological, hematological, endocrinological and infectious diseases.
+Particular attention is paid to practical work at clinical bases, due to which the internship becomes not just another stage of confirmation of a diploma, but a real practical activity based on the principles of evidence, gradualness, the validity of decision making and rotation of interns among the Department’s clinical bases, for the future qualified specialist.

-Much attention is paid to methodological work and teaching; the department has many methodological developments of its own, examples of ECG, results of laboratory research.
-Medical interns have the possibility of mastering various theoretical and practical skills in the complex and incredibly interesting profession of a physician.
+We pay much attention to methodological work and teaching; the Department has many methodological developments of its own, examples of ECG, results of laboratory research.
+Medical interns have the possibility of mastering various theoretical and practical skills in the complex and incredibly exciting profession of a physician.